 SCC offers a wide variety of cultural retention and engagement opportunities to make sure our students are successful.
-The upcoming LGBTQIA engagement center is one of our Cultural Engagement Centers.
+The Pride center is one of our Cultural Engagement Centers.
+The Pride Center strives to build an inclusive campus that affirms and empowers LGBTQIA+ students through educational opportunities, intersectional support services, and building a sense of belonging

 How to Get Involved